 - Put your glasses in the freezer 15 minutes before preparing the cocktail.
 (This fills a large glass; if you have smaller ones it will equate to two servings)

-- Combine vodka, orange liqueur, vanilla ice cream, orange sherbet and ice cubes in a blender and blend until smooth.
+- Combine vodka, orange liqueur, orange juice, vanilla ice cream, orange sherbet and ice cubes in a blender and blend until smooth.

 - Fill chilled glasses ¾ full and top off each glass with orange soda.